MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

 This is not optimal for managing Office 365 because you can't exchange data among those five windows for cross-service management.
 This topic describes how to use a single instance of Windows PowerShell from which you can manage Office 365, Skype for Business Online, Exchange Online, SharePoint Online, and the Security &amp; Compliance Center.

 >[!Note]
->This article currently only contains the commands the connect to the Office 365 Worldwide (+GCC) cloud.
+>This article currently only contains the commands to connect to the Office 365 Worldwide (+GCC) cloud.
 >

 ## Before you begin